Johan Lorentz Castenschiold

 Johan Lorentz Castenschiold (13 May 1705 – 19 June 1745) was a Danish nobleman, landowner and planter.

 Early life

 Johan Lorentz Carstens was born on 13 May 1705 on the island of Saint Thomas in the Danish West Indies.
 His parents were a Danish planter named Jørgen Carstens and his wife Margrethe Volckers.
-Margrethe was the daughter of Governor Johan Lorensen, a wealthy man who whose financial status benefitted that of Jørgen's via the marriage.
+Margrethe was the daughter of Governor Johan Lorensen, a wealthy man whose financial status benefitted that of Jørgen's via the marriage.
 Prior to the marriage, Jørgen had already acquired a sugar plantation known as Mosquito Bay.

 Plantation-owning career

 Carstens inherited the Mosquito Bay plantation in 1720 after his father died.
-He married a woman named Jacoba von Holten in 1728, who was the daughter of former governor Joachim Melchior von Holten.
+He married in 1728 to Jacoba von Holten, daughter of former governor Joachim Melchior von Holten.
 As a result of the marriage, Carstens acquired ownership over two plantations formerly owned by the von Holten family, the Pearl and Crown estates.
 Carstens also acquired 400 tønder of land on Saint Croix when Denmark-Norway purchased the island from France in 1733.